 The winter season can be very hard on rose bushes in a variety of ways.
 That being said, there are things we can do to lessen, and even eliminate, the damage.
-Read on for more information on treating winter damaged roses.
+Read on for more information on treating winter-damaged roses.

 How to Repair Winter Damage

 Winter injury to roses can come from strong winter winds whipping around the canes of rose bushes.
 I like to prune my roses down to about half their height for the winter, excluding the climbers and shrub roses.
-This pruning is done once there have been a string of very cold days and nights that have convinced the bushes it is time to take their winter nap (aka: dormancy).
+This pruning is done once there has been a string of very cold days and nights that have convinced the bushes it is time to take their winter nap (aka dormancy).

 The damage from winter winds whipping the canes and breaking them can be pruned out in spring.
 However, if the wind breaks the canes off down into the ground, we can only seal the wound and encourage new cane growth (aka: basal breaks) come spring.